lmc2179/lmc2179.github.io/drafts/predictive_simulation.md

 What do we find out?
 Upper and lower limits

 When can we interpret this causally?
 When we have closed all the backdoors

+# Monte Carlo analysis of the simulated paths

+For example: Revenue assuming x% market share